SymmetricDiffusers: Learning Discrete Diffusion on Finite Symmetric Groups: Additional Details on Experiments

 \paragraph{Sort 4-Digit MNIST Numbers.} For each training epoch, we generate 60,000 sequences of 4-digit MNIST images, each of length $n$, constructed dynamically on the fly.
 These 4-digit MNIST numbers are created by concatenating four MNIST images, each selected uniformly at random from the entire MNIST dataset, which consists of 60,000 images.
 For testing purposes, we similarly generate 10,000 sequences of $n$ 4-digit MNIST numbers on the fly.

-\paragraph{TSP.} We take the TSP-20 dataset from \citep{joshi2021learning} \footnote{\url{https://github.com/chaitjo/learning-tsp?tab=readme-ov-file}}.
-The train set consists of 1,512,000 graphs with 20 nodes, where each node is an \iid sample from the unit square $[0,1]^2$.
+\paragraph{TSP.} We take the TSP-20 and TSP-50 dataset from \cite{joshi2021learning} \footnote{\url{https://github.com/chaitjo/learning-tsp?tab=readme-ov-file}}.
+The train set consists of 1,512,000 graphs, where each node is an \iid sample from the unit square $[0,1]^2$.
 The labels are optimal TSP tours provided by the Concorde solver \citep{concorde2006}.
-The test set consists of 1,280 graphs with 20 nodes, with ground truth tour generated by the Concorde solver as well.
+The test set consists of 1,280 graphs, with ground truth tour generated by the Concorde solver as well.